 At 38 kilometres long, Pebble Island has a wide variety of terrain, offering shelter and protection to an equally wide ranging breeding population of birds and mammals.

 Pebble Island is the only place in the Falkland Islands where all six species of penguin known to visit the islands have been seen: Magellanic, gentoo, rockhopper, macaroni, king, and erect-crested.

 For military historians or the merely curious, there are aircraft remains to see from the 1982 re-occupation of the Falklands, when the airstrip at Pebble Island was invaded by the SAS.
-There is also a memorial to HMS Coventry, looking out to her final resting place – just ten 10 miles off the coast.
+There is also a memorial to HMS Coventry, looking out to her final resting place – just 16 kilometres off the coast.